lukacsg/openlostcat/README.md

 }
 ```

-An explicit existential quantification makes sense, for example, if we want a location to have multiple facitilites in its proximity, in order to be put into a certain category.
-The following example is a rule matching a location which has both a light-rail and a subway stop in its proximity:
+An explicit existential quantification makes sense, for example, if we want a location category which states to have multiple facitilites in its proximity with tag conditions not being applied to the same object.
+The following example is a rule which matches a location having both a light-rail and a subway stop in its proximity, which might be tags of different geographical objects:

 ```
 {